-Sustainability is critical to us through out our construction process and in our custom build homes.
-All 25 eco homes at Springfield Meadows will be built by our partner, Greencore, who build each home to Passivhaus energy efficiency standards.
-Furthermore, the team use hemp-lime insulation in their Biond building system to keep heat the right side of the barrier whatever the season.
+Sustainability is critical to us throughout our construction process.
+Ssassy has appointed Greencore as our construction partner for the scheme.
+Greencore build each home to Passivhaus energy efficiency standards and the use of hemp-lime insulation in their Biond building system keeps heat the right side of the barrier whatever the season.

 Meet the residents: Steve and Abby, Harpenden

 The Ssassy Standard

 However, we haven’t stopped there.
 We want to do more than the expected, so we have created the Ssassy Standard.
 Our standard is one of the leaders in its field and is well above regulatory requirements.
 Using this, we aim to make each home at Springfield Meadows net zero-energy in use i.e. each home will be designed to generate as much energy across the year as it uses.
 By applying the Ssassy Standard across all elements of our property development process, we have created a unique offering to deliver outstanding environmental performance in your home.